-Cause: The District did not appropriately amend the budget for 2024 to include transfers for debt service payments.
+Cause: The District did not appropriately amend the budget for 2024 for the purchase of two fire trucks which were purchased using bond proceeds.

 Effect: The District was not in compliance with the Local Government Budget Act.

 Recommendation: We recommend a proper monitoring of budget to actual comparisons throughout the year and that budgets be appropriately amended when actual plus projected expenditures and other financing uses are expected to be more than budgeted amounts by more than 5%.